Friday, June 19, 2026

 I received the denial letter almost 2 weeks ago and have been fighting every day since trying to get someone to help me navigate the mess.
 It has gone through several appeals.
 I keep getting transferred to different “we care” type groups.
 Seriously, they all have the word “care” in their names.
 These are special escalation teams to help me advocate and navigate.
 I want to vomit at all the “care” names.
 Rick used to do all of this for me.
 Now I’m doing it alone.
 I explained that fact to a nice lady named Edith on the phone yesterday morning.
 I explained how my husband died this spring and I have stage four cancer and must figure this all out and fight for my care alone.
 He isn’t here to make the call.
 He isn’t here to pull the strings he was able to pull working for this miserable healthcare company for most of his career.

 Why must a person battle cancer and also be required to battle her insurance company?
 That isn’t right.
 That isn’t okay.
-That isn’t health care, that is hell care.
-That is we don’t care.
+That isn’t health care, that is, heck, we don’t care.
 That is we don’t give a damn about your body, only our bottom line.
 Why must I need to prove to someone in a room somewhere that I do, indeed, need a PET scan.
+Why must a stage four patient even have a burden of proof?
+Shouldn't that disastrous diagnosis count for something?

 Honestly, I’m so over it.